oliverfwz/tracking_fwz/README.md

 		include TrackingConcern
 		before_action :tracking_history

+Build method send mail and include a variable 'histories'.
+Make 'histories' can use in your template mailer

+		def notify_after_save (contact, email, histories)
+			@contact = contact
+			@histories = histories
+			mail(
+				from: "admin@example.com",
+				to: email,
+				subject: "New contact"
+				)
+		end

+Because in this gem we use cookie so we need call method send mail in controller.
+And you add more variable cookies[:tracking_history]

+		ContactMailer.notify_after_save(@contact, "oliver@futureworkz.com", cookies[:tracking_history]).deliver_now

+Finally, add line in you template mailer

+		= render "trackings/tracking"

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bin/console` for an interactive prompt that will allow you to experiment.